tarstutorials/vrsensorint/source/content/m4/data_collection.rst

 Trigno Link Design
 ^^^^^^^^^^^^^^^^^^^^^

 The first step to effectively using the Trigno Link is knowing how it works.
 The Trigno Link is a wireless device that connects to a computer via a USB-C dongle.
 Two to thirty-two sensors can be simultaneously linked to the Trigno Link.
 Essentially, these sensors concurrently transmit their raw data to the Link, where it keeps their data streams separate and sends them to the computer for use.
 This data can come from a variety of sensors, including but not limited to any of the sensors mentioned in the previous module.
 Crucially, this device is not locked to only Delsys products, but supports many third-party options, vastly increasing its versatility.
 You will need the **Trigno Wireless BioFeedback System** in order for the Link to provide the synchronized data.
 You will connect the device to a computer using the USB-A side of the included cable, and attach the USB-C side to the female plug on the Link.
 An LED light will glow on the top of the Link once it has been connected.
 The color of this light can help determine the current feedback state of the Link.
+You can find a list of the different feedback states and their corresponding light colors in the `Trigno Link User Guide <https://delsys.com/downloads/USERSGUIDE/trigno/link-communication-module.pdf>`_.

 ^^^^^^^^^^^^^^^^^^^
 Getting Started
 ^^^^^^^^^^^^^^^^^^^
-Upon unboxing your Trigno Link, you'll be greeted to a compact device, a USB-C dongle, a quickstart guide, and a manual.
-It is *highly* recommended to read the quickstart guide and manual in conjunction with the tutorial presented here, as this will give you the most comprehensive understanding possible.
+Upon unboxing your Trigno Link, you'll be greeted to the compact device, a USB-C dongle, a quickstart guide, and a user guide.
+It is *highly* recommended to read the quickstart guide and user guide in conjunction with the tutorial presented here, as this will give you the most comprehensive understanding possible.
 Additionally, you can use these resources to troubleshoot any issues you have with the product.

 .. note::
     In order to use the Trigno Link, you must have at least two compatible physiological sensors, with at least one being a Trigno Sensor (Which you will already be using due to the requirement of the Trigno Wireless BioFeedback System's usage).
 The link itself does not generate any data, instead it allows data from *other* sensors to be read in tandem.
 All Delsys made sensors are natively supported, alongside a list of third-party sensors that you can find `here <https://delsys.com/trigno-link/>`_ in the *Applications* section.